moki-daniel/printf/README.md

 PROJECT DONE BY:

 1) Moki Daniel
-2) Ebenezery IPEREPOLU
+2) Kalkidan Tollosa

-This was done on 11th August 2022
+This was done on 12th August 2022